 Will it happen again?

-How can it be prevented in the first
+How can it be prevented in the first place?

 We started this week by looking at our topic list and noted that cat capers was next on the list, but could not find anything to write about that we all could agree upon and decided to go on to cat jokes and revisit cat capers at a later date.
 Then, along came a delightful and heartwarming story about the adventures of an Iraqi cat and how he won the hearts of an American fighting unit and a lifelong home in the U.S.A.
 We unanimously concluded that this story could also be described as the ultimate cat caper!
 ABC News, the Associated Press, the U.S. Department of Defense American Forces Information Service (AFIS), and Alley Cat Allies provided information for this story.

 An Iraqi tabby cat was born at a U.S. Army base 50 miles north of Baghdad along with two littermates.
 His two littermates ran away but he stayed and won the hearts of the solders on that base and proved that he could be part of the team.
 He provided companionship and unconditional love in a hostile environment, and in return, the soldiers of the base adopted and protected him.
 The base was subject to frequent mortar attacks, and when they came, he would run to the nearest soldier who would tuck him in his body armor to wait out the attack.
 “He was like our stress therapist over there,” said Staff Sgt.
 Rick Bousfield.
 “He wiped away some worries.”

 This cat did more than provide companionship as he had a full time job keeping mice out of the living quarters and mess hall, and he did it well and proved that he was a member of the team.
 He was promoted to the rank of PFC (Private First Class) and named PFC Hammer after catching five mice.